 Physical healthcare for people with mental health problems is evidence-based information to help mental health nurses improve the physical health and wellbeing of people living with mental health problems.

 Breaking Down the Barriers aims to support the NHS workforce by providing awareness training materials to enhance existing skills, knowledge for early recognition, assessment, management and signposting of mental and physical health needs of patients.

-NHS England has produced a practical toolkit for mental health trusts and commissioners, designed to help them improve the physical health of patients with serious mental illness.
+NHS England has produced a practical toolkit (PDF, 889KB) for mental health trusts and commissioners, designed to help them improve the physical health of patients with serious mental illness.
 The toolkit looks at different approaches to implementing the Lester screening tool.

 Good practice examples

 Smoke-free implementation in the Sheffield NHS trust is reducing harm from tobacco to service users and staff, addressing complex implementation challenges.